Maintaining F-1 Status

 This is a two-step process:

-- Attend mandatory Immigration & Compliance Session during Orientation.
+- Attend the mandatory Immigration & Compliance Session during Orientation.

-Students who transfer from one academic institution to another must complete the transfer process of their SEVIS record after arriving on campus.
+Students who transfer from one academic institution to another must complete the steps above within one week of the I-20 program start date.

 - Passport valid six months into the future

 - I-20.
 Be aware of your program end date, and make sure that you will complete all requirements by the program end date listed on your document.
 Maintain a valid travel signature in case of emergency international travel.

 - Valid F-1 visa (if you will be traveling outside the U.S.)

 - Ensure that your I-94 record record shows you were admitted in F-1 status.

 3. Register as a full-time student every semester (except summer)